rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 	* Statement of responsibility
 * Edition
 	* Designation of edition
-	* Statement of responsibility related to edition
+	* Statement of responsibility relating to edition
-* Publication, production, distribution, manufacture
+* Production, publication, distribution, manufacture
 	* Place of publication, etc.
 	* Name of publisher, etc.
 	* Date of publication, etc.
 * Series
 	* Title of series
 	* Other title information of series
-	* Statement of responsibility related to series
+	* Statement of responsibility relating to series
 	* Numbering within sequence

 DCRMR calls for information to be transposed to conform to the order above; for example, a statement of responsibility that precedes the title proper on the title page is considered to be transposed when recorded in the Statement of responsibility element.
 To facilitate understanding of the presentation of transcribed information as it appears on the resource, DCRMR calls for a note indicating the original position of any transposed elements.